AlfrescoLabs/activiti-custom-reports/README.md

     mvn clean package

+A basic set of integration tests will be run.
+If you want to disable these then you can do so via the standard `-DskipTests` method.

 To run the Activiti BPM Suite with the JAR file customisations applied, use the `run-war` profile

     mvn clean install -Prun-war